BCDA-APS/pvWebMonitor/docs/source/configuration/pvlist.rst

-description       useful text informative to others display_format    (optional, default="%s") PVs will be formatted for display with this string _ignore_          (optional, default="false") this PV is ignored if value is not "false"
+description       useful text informative to others display_format    (optional, default="%s") PVs will be formatted for display with this string _ignore_          (optional, default="false") this PV is ignored if value is not "false" as_string         (optional, default="false") whether to return the string representation of the value
 ==============    ==============================================================================